Library, Museums and Press News

 18

-Article by Allison Ebner This is the first in a series of articles highlighting the winners of the third annual Seth Trotter Book Collecting Contest, sponsored by the Friends of the University of Delaware Library.
-Her parents said it ...Read More
+Article by Allison Ebner | Photos courtesy of Katrina Anderson This is the last in a series of articles highlighting the winners of the third annual Seth Trotter Book Collecting Contest, sponsored by the Friends of the University of Delaware ...Read More